UPC-School/DIBD-CC/Lab01.md

 }
 ```

-Include the code and histograms for task 8.1

 Make sure that you have updated your local GitHub repository (using the `git`commands `add`, `commit` and `push`) with all the files generated during this session.